 The photo gallery whimsically entitled Illustrative Melange was inspired by images kindly supplied by my chum Francois who has also put together a series of excellent pictorial reviews of motor cycling in the equally excellent Leicester Phoenix MCC website lpmcc.net (I strongly recommend a visit to lpmcc.net which is a unique cornucopia of stories and pics devoted to motor cycling rallying, touring and club life).
-Francois and LPMCC editor Ben have allowed me to reproduce those features here so here are parts 1 and 2.
-As we used to write at the end of stories back in the day, m/f.
+Francois and LPMCC editor Ben have allowed me to reproduce those features here.
+They include chapters on the earliest motor cycle races, women motor cyclists and so much more.
+I found them entrancing and hope you will too.

 As Francois is responsible for the words and pictures on this page it seems apposite to tell you something of his motor cycling credentials.
 Since 1970s he’s done several hundred rallies throughout Europe and found time to write for Europe Moto Magazine and the daily newspaper La Montagne Centre France.
 Having founded the Gueux d’Route movement in the late ’70s he edited its monthly rally mag and organized a good number of road riding events.
 Nowadays he lives in Thailand but still gets to French rallies as and when.